core-wg/oscore/draft-ietf-core-object-security.md

 ## Examples of Compressed COSE Objects

 This section covers a list of OSCORE Header Compression examples for requests and responses.
 The examples assume the COSE\_Encrypt0 object is set (which means the CoAP message and cryptographic material is known).
 Note that the full CoAP unprotected message, as well as the full security context, is not reported in the examples, but only the input necessary to the compression mechanism, i.e. the COSE\_Encrypt0 object.
-The output is the compressed COSE object as defined in {{compression}}, divided into two parts, since the object is transported in two CoAP fields: Object-Security option value and CoAP payload.
+The output is the compressed COSE object as defined in {{compression}}, divided into two parts, since the object is transported in two CoAP fields: OSCORE option and payload.

 ### Examples: Requests